panji-cahya/Microbial-Bioinformatics-101.2-A-Practical-Workshop-for-ShotGun-Metagenomics/README.md

 # Microbial-Bioinformatics-101.2-A-Practical-Workshop-for-ShotGun-Metagenomics
-The workshop and its computing environment have been specifically designed for Indonesian scientists working at The National Research and Innovation Agency (BRIN), Indonesia.
-This workshop offers BRIN staff comprehensive training in analyzing bacterial community sequence data using whole metagenome shotgun techniques.
+The workshop and its computing environment have been tailored for Indonesian scientists working at The National Research and Innovation Agency (BRIN), Indonesia.
+This workshop offers BRIN staff comprehensive training in analyzing bacterial community sequence data using shotgun metagenomic techniques.

+Session 1: July 5 2024
+Session 2: July 6 2024
+Session 3: July 7 2024

 #go to your working directory
 cd /data/p283624